ifeelgarv/ifeelgarv/README.md

 I love turning design ideas into lightning-fast, accessible interfaces that feel effortless.

-Outside of code, I’m usually lost in watching tech pod, pushing limits at the gym, or nerding out over other's github repos for new ideas.
+Outside of code, I’m usually lost in tech podcasts, pushing my limits at the gym, or nerding out over others’ GitHub repos for new ideas.

 #### Projects: